kubernetes/ingress-nginx/upgrade_ginkgo.md

 ### d.
 Merge

-- Merge success is required for next step
+- Merge success is required.

-- Proceed only after cloud-build is successful in building a new Ingress-Nginx-Controller image.
+- Proceed only after cloud-build is successful in building a new e2e-test-runner image.

 [//]: # (### d.
 Change-testrunner-image-sha PR)